From the very first day I fell deeply in love.

 The exhibition - takes its name from an 1850 painting by Ivan Aivazovsky which depicts survivors of a shipwreck clinging helplessly to the boat in the face of overwhelming forces of nature.

 With the World Wildlife fund this week announcing, that our blue planet has lost half of its wildlife in the past 40 years, it is not surprising that in Cai GuoQiang’s Ninth Wave, it is the animals who live in fear of the human race that has disrupted the balance of the ecosystem.

 One of the main installations of the exhibition, with the same title, is a cramped Noah’s ark populated by dejected-looking stuffed animals.
 Before the opening of the exhibition Cai set sail on this fishing boat from his hometown of Quanzhou down the Huangpu River and to the pier at Power Station of Art.

 After arriving at the museum, the installation was installed indoors alongside several other large-scale works.

-While I admit that I am more a fan of his gunpowder drawings than his animal installations, in this exhibition, Cai GuoQiang seems to have managed consummately that most delicate of balances - making a statement whilst simultaneously making really good art.
-I only wish I could be there.
+While I'm more a fan of his gunpowder drawings than his animal installations, in this exhibition, Cai GuoQiang seems to have managed consummately that most delicate of balances - making a statement whilst simultaneously making really good art.

 Is it ok for art to make a statement?